Thomas Brochhagen

 Only, At Least, At Most, More and Less

-Since 2022, I'm a tenure-track professor at the Universitat Pompeu Fabra's Department of Translation and Language Sciences, where I'm a member of the Computational Linguistics and Linguistic Theory group.
-From the fall of 2019 to early 2022, I was a postdoctoral researcher in the European Research Council project AMORE, A Distributional Model of Reference to Entities, also at the Universitat Pompeu Fabra.
+Since 2022, I'm a tenure-track professor at the Universitat Pompeu Fabra's Department of Translation and Language Sciences, where I'm a principal investigator in the Computational Linguistics and Linguistic Theory group.
+Starting 2025 I'm also a Ramón y Cajal fellow.

+In between 2019 and 2022, I was a postdoctoral researcher in the European Research Council project AMORE, A Distributional Model of Reference to Entities, also at the Universitat Pompeu Fabra.
 From 2014 to 2018, I conducted doctoral research at the Institute for Logic, Language and Computation in Amsterdam.
 Within this period, I also spent time at the Artificial Intelligence and its Applications Institute in Edinburgh and the Sony Computer Science Laboratory in Paris.
 My PhD research fellowship was awarded through ESSENCE, a Marie Skłodowska-Curie Initial Training Network on the Evolution of Shared Semantics in Computational Environments.
+Before moving to Amsterdam, I received a bachelor's and a master's in linguistics from the University of Düsseldorf.
+From 2011 to 2014, I was also a research assistant in the CRC 991 (Project B01: Verb frames at the syntax-semantics interface).

 My name is pronounced [tʰɔmas bʁɔːχhagn], per Ripuarian pronounciation, or [toˈmas broxagen], per Chilean pronounciation.
 Feel free to mix, match, and create your own variant.